Is there ever a right time to get on the front foot and challenge your competitors by name?

 Challenger as a strategy

 First though, why be a challenger?
 Challenger brands have one simple motivation for being the brands they are.
-They lack the influence (yet) to change the market.
-If you believe in Rule of Three dynamics (the top three brands in any category dominate that category and drive the rules), then any brand below that in the pecking order either needs to grow their way into that top set, or challenge their way in.
+They want to rewrite the rules of the current market.
+If you believe in Rule of Three dynamics (the top three brands in any category dominate that category and drive the rules), then any brand below that in the pecking order either needs to grow their way into that top set, or challenge their way to a viable market or disrupt the category completely.
 Challenger brands have the ambition, but they need an effective means.
-And that means rewriting the dominant narrative by telling a different type of story that redefines their place in the world.
+And that means often consists of rewriting the dominant narrative by telling a different type of story that redefines their place in the world.

 According to The Challenger Project, there are three ways that challenger brands look to do that: